 As funding permits, CHASA will award athletic scholarships to young athletes who have had hemiplegia since childhood.
 We are currently gathering data about the athletic pursuits of children, teens and young adults with hemiplegia or hemiparesis.
 Fill out this form to help us learn more about your needs.
-Contact us for more information on athletic scholarships.
+Contact us for more information on athletic scholarships or to request consideration for a scholarship for a specific athletic competition.
+Please send your name, name of parent/guardian if you’re a minor, name of event, event website, your classification if known, any deadlines for registration fees, and the amount your are seeking.
+Please provide as many details as possible.

 Meet Some of the CHASA Athletic Scholarship Recipients